stormchaserroleplaying/stormchaserRPG/Spells/6/Necromancy/index.md

 **Components:** V, S<br>
 **Duration:** Instantaneous

-Roll 1d20 when you cast this spell, and stare at the creature whom you are cursing.
-On that day, the creature must succeed at a Wisdom defence check vs your necromancy spell skill.
+Stare at the creature whom you are cursing and roll 1d8.
+In a number hours equal to the roll, the creature must succeed at a Wisdom defence check vs your necromancy spell skill.
 On a failure, if it has less than 20 stamina it will die.